epics-e3/epics-e3.github.io/README.md

 the [Read the Docs](https://readthedocs.org/) theme.
 All files are written in Markdown, none in reStructuredText.

-It is updated only on tag.
+The deployment is updated on merge into the `master` branch.

 ## Build locally